StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 > The value for "name" can be any token, although whitespace is not technically banned.
 The only value options for "entity" are: "agent", "event", or "object".
 Additional attributes may also exist.
 Note that the attribute "timestamp" is reserved as it is created automatically.
 Its value will be equal to the key itself, i.e. the ISO timestamp.

+Additionally, any keys referenced in a given METS template would also be required.

 The log file must be passed as a parameter to TOMES Packager via Python or the command line interface.

 *For an example log, see "./tests/sample\_files/sample_premis.log".*